Tina Modotti: Photographer Made Revolutionary

 Phase 0: At the Spinning Mill

-Tina Modotti was born Assunta Adelaide Luigia Modotti on the 17th August 1896.
-Her mother was a seamstress, her father a machinist, the Modotti family struggled to make ends meet.
+Tina Modotti was born Assunta Adelaide Luigia Modotti Mondini on the 17th August 1896.
+Her mother was a seamstress and her father was a machinist.
+The Modotti family struggled to make ends meet.
 When Tina was two, they moved to Austria looking for a better fate, but in 1905 they returned to Italy.
 Little Tina had to catch up at school and learn Italian from scratch.
 She was successful but before she turned 10, her father emigrated to San Francisco to support the ever-growing family with American dollars.
 But in the meantime, Tina and her older sister had to earn their daily bread, so they went to the textile factory.
 She saw her younger brothers and sisters suffer, an experience that marked her for life.

 Phase 1: The Emigrant